priyanshkeshari/Video-Question-Answering-System/README.md

 ### Case 1: Video-based Q&A
 - Upload a video in the app.
 - Ask:
-  *“What is happening in this video?”*
+  *“What do you see in the video?”*
   *“Where is the person standing relative to the car?”*

 ### Case 2: General Q&A
 - Without uploading a video, just ask:
-  *“Explain quantum computing in simple terms”*
+  *“Give the important foundations timeline in machine learning.”*
   *“Who won the FIFA World Cup 2022?”*

 ---